steffjenl/com.ubnt.unifiprotect/README.md

 * A flow action card is available to set a camera's recording mode, being one of 'Don't record', 'Always record' or 'Record only motion'.

 ## Troubleshooting / FAQ
+* Q: I am using UniFi® Dream Machine Pro and can't connect.
+* A: You must select 'Use Proxy' in the Application Settings.

+* Q:
+* A:

 ## Feedback